By TED LIPIEN

 - The Association for Diplomatic Studies and Training Foreign Affairs Oral History Project Information Series,”EUGENE KERN AND EDWARD GOLDBERGER.”
 Interviewed by: Claude ‘Cliff’ Groce.
 Initial interview date: December 12, 1986.
 Copyright 2000 ADST. https://www.adst.org/OH%20TOCs/Kern,%20Eugene.toc.pdf ↩

 - “I established contact at the Soviet embassy with people who spoke English and were willing to feed me important bits and pieces from their side of the wire.
 I had long ago, somewhat facetiously, suggested ‘Yankee Doodle’ as our musical signal, and now that silly little jingle was a power cue, a note of hope everywhere on earth…”–Howard Fast, 1953 Stalin Peace Prize winner, best-selling author, journalist, former Communist Party member and reporter for its newspaper The Daily Worker, describing his role as the chief writer of Voice of America radio news translated into multiple languages and rebroadcast for four hours daily to Europe through medium wave transmitters leased from the BBC in 1942-1943.
-Howard Fast, Being Red (Boston: Houghton Mifflin Company, 1990), pp. 18-19. ↩
+Howard Fast, Being Red (Boston: Houghton Mifflin Company, 1990), pp. 18-19.
+Fast’s claim that he was the person who first suggested Yankee Doodle as VOA’s station identification tune could not be confirmed.
+According to one description on the official Voice of America website, VOA adopted its “Yankee Doodle” station identification tune when John Chancellor was the VOA Director between 1965 and 1967 had used earlier “Columbia, Gem of the Ocean”). ↩

 - Dwight D. Eisenhower, The White House Years: Waging Peace 1956-1961 (Garden City: Doubleday & Company, 1965) 279. ↩